Everton vs Crystal Palace

 Everton

 Yet again, Everton lost from a leading position for the third time in a row after they settled for a 1-1 draw against Leicester City.
-However, looking on the bright side, it was the Toffees’ first point of the season after five Premier League games (0W, 1D, 4L).
+However, looking on the bright side, it was the Toffees’ first point of the season after five Premier League games [0W, 1D, 4L].

 Everton are at the bottom of the table in 19th place as one of the three sides having only a point after Match Day 5.
-A successful takeover from the American owners Friedkin Group has sparked fresh optimism at Goodison Park, despite future plans remaining in the dark.
+A successful takeover from American owners Friedkin Group has sparked fresh optimism at Goodison Park, despite future plans remaining in the dark.

-'It looks like it's going to bring a different storm of stability - their form of stability,’ Sean Dyche said in a pre-match press conference.
-'Speaking generally, [The Friedkin Group] have done a very good job at Roma, but I don't know what their strategy, their business model, and their viewpoint of the club,' he added.
+"It looks like it's going to bring a different storm of stability - their form of stability," Sean Dyche said in a pre-match press conference.
+"Speaking generally, [The Friedkin Group] have done a very good job at Roma, but I don't know what their strategy, their business model, and their viewpoint of the club," he added.

 Dyche will be hoping he can steer his side to their maiden win in front of the new owners when Everton host Crystal Palace on home turf this weekend.
-'We weren't as clinical as I would have liked against Leicester, but we were better at keeping the back door shut,' the Everton boss said.
+"We weren't as clinical as I would have liked against Leicester, but we were better at keeping the back door shut," the Everton boss said.

 Crystal Palace